Global Solar Photovoltaic (PV) Market

 Strategies, Actions, and Recommendations:

 Production Tax Credit (PTC) and Investment Tax Credit (ITC) are the primary framework policies in the U.S. However, the most prominent change in direct support policies was implemented in 2022 with the introduction of the Inflation Reduction Act (IRA), a federal law for loans, grants, and tax credit expansions.
 This has been pivotal for small- and large-scale PV manufacturing and installations in a socially equitable manner.
-The law has sanctioned USD 370 billion in investments and U.S. EPA’s GHG Reduction Fund has allocated USD 7 billion in grants.
+The law has sanctioned USD 370 billion in investments, and the U.S. EPA’s GHG Reduction Fund has allocated USD 7 billion in grants.

-The IRA offers the following solar production incentives:
+The IRA offers the following solar production incentives

 Component |